Lists

 Consent and list health

 Only add contacts who have agreed to hear from you.
 Clean, permission-based lists are the single biggest factor in deliverability.
-EmailFlow AI helps by running automatic verification on contacts as they're added, filtering invalid and risky addresses before they can damage your sender reputation.
+On paid plans, EmailFlow AI helps by running automatic verification on contacts as they're imported, flagging invalid and risky addresses before they can damage your sender reputation.

 List limits